 The University of Minnesota Retirees Association (UMRA) is an independent organization, incorporated by the State of Minnesota in 1978.
-UMRA has about 600 members, including faculty, P&A, and civil service employees, all of whom retired from the University.
+UMRA has about 600 members as of Jan 2022, including faculty, P&A, civil service and bargaining unit employees, all of whom retired from the University.
+Membership is open to all retirees from all U of M campuses, their spouses or partners.

 - To help retirees successfully deal with the retirement process, both during their retirement year and into their retirement years.